vocdoni/docs/docs/architecture/components/entity.md

 - The prefix `vnd.vocdoni.` is ommited
 - Dots (`.`) indicate object indentation
 - If it is a `list of text record` it is represented as an array of the records
-- It can include more fields than the ones in the blockchain, but not less.
+- It can include more fields than the ones in the blockchain, but not less. `actions` is a relevant one.

 The client should guarantee that this file matches the metadata in the blockcain, and suggest the necessary actions when it does not.

 **Schema**

-Meta
+meta
 ```json
 {
   //text records